dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 10. On the Azure Active Directory blade, under **Manage**, select **Users**.

-11. Review the list of user account objects and confirm the test accounts have synchronized, as shown below.
+11. Review the list of user account objects and confirm the test accounts have synchronized.

     >**Note**: It can take up to 15 minutes for the Active Directory objects to be synchronized to the Azure AD tenant.